Recruiting a Wentworth Student for Co-op

 During the pursuit of their undergraduate degree at Wentworth, all full-time undergraduate day students are required to complete at least two co-ops in order to graduate.
 Co-ops are offered three times per year:

 - Fall: September – December

-In each co-op, students are required to work from 12 to 16 weeks at a minimum of 32 hours per week.
+In each co-op, students are required to work for the duration of the semester at a minimum of 32 hours per week.
 Co-ops are paid (there are exceptions for non-profit organizations) using standards set forth by the U.S. Department of Labor.
 The recruiting period for each cycle typically takes place during the four months prior to the start of co-op.